Benchmarking Gaslighting Negation Attacks Against Multimodal Large Language Models: Introduction

 Despite the impressive advancements, MLLMs exhibit significant vulnerabilities when navigating complex conversational challenges, particularly those involving adversarial negation.
 This issue becomes evident when models struggle to critically analyze and resist unfaithful arguments, resulting in erroneous reversals of their initially correct answers~\cite{wang2023can, zhao2025aligning}.
-As illustrated in Figure~\ref{fig:Examples}, GPT-4o initially provides correct answers for all examples.
-However, when presented with negation arguments by the user, GPT-4o often accepts these arguments, revising its answers incorrectly.
-Moreover, it even generates hallucinated explanations to justify these erroneous responses.
-Such susceptibility not only undermines their reliability but also exposes fundamental weaknesses in their reasoning and alignment mechanisms.
+As illustrated in Figure~\ref{fig:Examples}, GPT-5 initially provides correct answers for all examples.
+However, when presented with negation arguments by the user, GPT-5 often accepts these arguments, revising its answers incorrectly.
+Moreover, it even generates hallucinated explanations to justify these erroneous responses, which we define as \textbf{gaslighting negation attacks}.
+Importantly, such attacks may be injected either intentionally (e.g., malicious manipulation) or unintentionally (e.g., casual user disagreement), making them a pervasive risk in real-world interactions.
+This susceptibility not only undermines their reliability but also exposes fundamental weaknesses in their reasoning and alignment mechanisms~\cite{sharmatowards}.
 These limitations are particularly concerning in high-stakes applications like healthcare diagnostics, autonomous decision-making, and content moderation, where the ability to maintain logical consistency and resist manipulation is crucial.
 Addressing these challenges requires a deeper understanding of how MLLMs process and align multimodal inputs, paving the way for more reliable and trustworthy models~\cite{huang2024trustllm, liu2023trustworthy}.